nanoc/nanoc.app/content/docs/1-introduction.md

 nanoc is not a content management system (CMS), as it does not manage content—*you* manage the content, and nanoc processes it for you.

 Unlike many CMSes and blog engines, nanoc runs on your local computer, and not on the server.
-It doesn't need to—nanoc produces static HTML files that can be uploaded to any web server.
-This also means that the server doesn't need to have anything "special" installed at all—it just needs to be able to serve static files, which every web server can.
+It doesn’t need to—nanoc produces static HTML files that can be uploaded to any web server.
+This also means that the server doesn’t need to have anything "special" installed at all—it just needs to be able to serve static files, which every web server can.

 Markup conventions
 ------------------